"perfection salad" meaning in All languages combined

 Etymology: Coined by Mrs. John E. Cook of New Castle, Pennsylvania, USA, for a submission to a magazine recipe contest sponsored by gelatin maker Knox in 1904.
 Head templates: {{en-noun|~}} perfection salad (countable and uncountable, plural perfection salads)

-1. (US, food) A terrine/jello-style vegetable loaf made with lemon vinaigrette flavored gelatin, filled with a chopped garden salad or green salad.
-It was popular in the United States during the early and mid 20th century.
+1. (US, cooking) A terrine or jello-style vegetable loaf made with lemon vinaigrette flavored gelatin, filled with a chopped garden salad or green salad, popular in the United States during the early and mid 20th century.
 Wikipedia link: en:Knox gelatin Tags: US, countable, uncountable Hypernyms: gelatin salad, congealed salad, jello salad, molded salad, salad

-Sense id: en-perfection_salad-en-noun-1vkASVcJ Categories (other): American English, English entries with incorrect language header, Pages with 1 entry Topics: food, lifestyle
+Sense id: en-perfection_salad-en-noun-ImPlJWLE Categories (other): American English, English entries with incorrect language header, Pages with 1 entry, Pages with entries, Cooking Topics: cooking, food, lifestyle

 Inflected forms